alexirpan/alexirpan.github.io/_posts/2023-11-25-neopoints-making-guide.markdown

 This gives exact rates for codestone drops, but only aggregates the data into "codestone" versus "not-codestone".
 Through this, we know find the arena of the opponent is the most important factor for codestone drops, and there's little variation in drop rate for different challengers in that arena.
-The Koi Warrior is in the Dome of the Deep, the arena with highest codestone drop rate, proving the conventional wisdom is good.
+The Koi Warrior is in the Dome of the Deep, the arena with highest codestone drop rate.
 * Much later, u/neo\_truths posted a leak on the [drop rates and drop algorithm](https://www.reddit.com/r/neopets/comments/yc488a/battledome_dome_loot/).
 This gives exact rates for the arena-wide drops, but has no data on challenger specific drops.